syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-           Placeholder color of the editor in SfDataForm.
+           Placeholder color of the editor in dataform.
             <br/>
             <br/>
         </td>